Medical-Fitness Technicians

 Coming up with a sophisticated training program to "solve the problem" is not needed and is seldom appreciated.
 The question you want your client to answer for themselves is what is he/she WANTING and WILLING to do next?
 A simple, short-term recommendation is usually the best in order to keep the person engaged and motivated in their therapeutic lifestyle change (exercise/fitness) program.

-Getting accurate results for a single set of Fitness Tests is a great start, but the each of the scores, and even the Total Score, are of not much value without one or more Follow-Up Assessments to reveal in which direction and to what degree your fitness level is changing.
+Getting accurate results for a single set of Fitness Tests is a great start, but each of the scores, and even the Total Score, are not of much value without one or more Follow-Up Med-Fit Assessments to reveal the amount of CHANGE in fitness level that your client is able to achieve within a given timeframe.

 Quiz 34